 7. Poor Stress Management

 We all face stressful situations.
-Learning how to manage your stress is vital to preventing chronic stress and anxiety, which can lead to many other health problems.
+So learning how to manage your stress is vital to preventing chronic stress and avoiding anxiety triggers, which can lead to many other health problems.
 Whether it’s yoga, running, reading, painting or bubble baths at night, find what works for you.
 If you don’t find a way to manage your stress, it can quickly spiral out of control.
+(8)